MazenAmria/PerceptronTraining/README.md

 Training algorithm for single layer neural network using MIPS assembly language.

-The program uses linear algebra (matrices, vectors and thier operations) to implement the training algorithm.
+The program uses linear algebra (matrices, vectors and thier operations) to,implement the training algorithm.

 Symbols: